The Prince and the Dressmaker by Jen Wang

 Overall, the narrative maintains a graceful balance between interrogating gender as a malleable social construct and recognizing it as an inescapable and profoundly impactful aspect of life.
 In a climactic fashion show scene, men promenade in dresses in solidarity with Sebastian.
 By drawing attention to how arbitrary the rules dictating acceptable gender performance are, the text suggests, we can also erode prejudices against people who do gender differently.
 That’s a message to take to heart.

 Final Word: Considering how well it’s been reviewed, I think that The Prince and the Dressmaker stands a very good chance of receiving Stonewall mention.
-Somewhere in the combination of expressive, adorable artwork, familiar but fresh fairy-tale-esque remixing, and broadly applicable feel-good takeaway, The Prince and the Dressmaker gains that quality that makes a book overwhelmingly good at capturing hearts.
+Somewhere in the combination of expressive, adorable artwork, familiar but fresh fairy-tale-esque remixing, and broadly applicable feel-good takeaway, The Prince and the Dressmaker gains that quality that makes a book overwhelmingly appealing.